Pennsylvania forts in the French and Indian War: Garrisons

+Illustration of an Augusta Regiment private in 1757.
+The regiment was the first provincial unit raised in Pennsylvania and participated in the construction of Fort Augusta, Fort Hunter, and Fort Halifax.

 Nonetheless, maintaining 23 forts with food and ammunition, paying soldiers' salaries, and keeping up recruitment to replace troops lost in battle or by desertion or the end of their enlistments, was an enormous financial and logistical burden on the province.
 Although the forts themselves served as strongholds, it was essential to "range" between forts to detect enemy war parties moving through the countryside, meaning that a part of each garrison would be absent from the fort while on patrol.
 Fort commanders with little training often administered arbitrary discipline, leading to mutinies, such as took place at Fort Allen.
 Commanders were under pressure to petition for food, blankets and tools, and often had to give precious supplies to friendly Indians as a means of preventing violence.
 The Quaker pacifist Assembly resisted passing any law creating a legitimate military force, but permitted volunteer Associations to form, and granted commissions to officers elected by the troops.
 As the need for a professional defense force became more evident, more pay for troops became available, but it was not generous, there were often long delays between payments, and some troops were never paid at all.